-Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of more than 1.3 million containers, representing over 2,000,000 TEU.
-Our net income during 2008 was the highest in our history and we recorded impressive results in virtually every area of our business, despite the economic turmoil that began in the second half of the year.
-Specifically, we increased long-term lease originations, maintained high utilization rates, realized historically high margins on container sales, renewed and expanded our debt facilities and entered into the refrigerated container market.
-While the overall demand for our containers started to decline in the fourth quarter of 2008, utilization averaged 94.8% for the year.
-This high utilization for the year further supports our strategy of securing a large portion of our containers on long-term contracts with a diverse group of shipping lines.
-In addition, our container resale segment had the best year in its history.
-Full year resale income before taxes of \$14.3 million exceeded last year's record results by \$4.0 million, or 38%.
-However, the challenges encountered in the second half of 2008 from the global financial crisis are expected to have a deepening impact on 2009.
-Refer to our "2009 Outlook" for further discussion.
+Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of more than 1.5 million containers, representing over 2.2 million TEU.
+We recorded impressive results in 2009, despite the economic turmoil that began in the second half of year 2008.
+Specifically, in 2009, we

+(i) grew our total fleet, increasing the percentage of the fleet that we own, (ii) expanded our presence in the refrigerated container business, (iii) purchased containers for our trading business, (iv) entered into purchase-leaseback transactions with shipping lines and (v) retired debt.
+While the overall demand for our containers declined, utilization averaged 87.2% in 2009 and began to improve during the fourth quarter of 2009.
+This utilization for the year further supports our strategy of securing a large portion of our containers on long-term contracts with a diverse group of shipping lines.
+However, the challenges encountered due to the global financial crisis and global recession are expected to continue to have an impact on our 2010 business and consolidated financial position, results of operations and cash flows, as well as our future prospects in fiscal 2010.
+Refer to "2010 Outlook" below for further discussion.